towolf/towolf.github.com/docs/PsychDocumentation/ConserveVRAMSettings.markdown

 title: ConserveVRAMSettings
 categories:
   - PsychDocumentation
+encoding: UTF-8
 ---

 ConserveVRAMSettings: Workaround for flawed hardware and drivers

-The command [Screen](/docs/Screen)\('[Preference](/docs/Preference)', 'ConserveVRAM', mode\); can be used to enable a couple of special work\-arounds inside [Screen](/docs/Screen) to work around broken operating systems, graphics drivers or graphics hardware, or to work around ressource limitations of graphics hardware.
+The command [Screen](/docs/Screen)\('[Preference](/docs/Preference)', 'ConserveVRAM', mode\); can be used to enable a couple of special work-arounds inside [Screen](/docs/Screen) to work around broken operating systems, graphics drivers or graphics hardware, or to work around ressource limitations of graphics hardware.